swiftlang/swift-evolution/proposals/0004-remove-pre-post-inc-decrement.md

 Java, C#, Javascript, etc).
 People coming to Swift from these other languages may reasonably expect these operators to exist.
-That said, there are also popular languages which have kept the majority of C operators but dropped these ones (e.g. Python).
+That said, there are also popular languages which have kept the majority of C operators but dropped these (e.g. Python).

-## Disadvantages of these Operators
+## Disadvantages of These Operators

-1) These operators increase the burden to learn Swift as a first programming language (or in other cases where you don't already know these operators from a different language).
+1. These operators increase the burden to learn Swift as a first programming language (or in other cases where you don't already know these operators from a different language).

-2) Their expressive advantage is minimal, e.g. `x++` is not much shorter than `x += 1`.
+2. Their expressive advantage is minimal, e.g. `x++` is not much shorter than `x += 1`.
 The later is also more clear to a reader.

-3) Swift already deviates from C in that the `=`, `+=` and other assignment-like operations returns Void (for a number of reasons).
+3. Swift already deviates from C in that the `=`, `+=` and other assignment-like operations returns Void (for a number of reasons).
 These operators are inconsistent with that model.

-4) Swift has powerful features that eliminate many of the common reasons you'd use `++i` in a C-style for loop in other languages, so these are relatively infrequently used in well-written Swift code.
+4. Swift has powerful features that eliminate many of the common reasons you'd use `++i` in a C-style for loop in other languages, so these are relatively infrequently used in well-written Swift code.
 These include features like the `for-in` loop, ranges, `enumerate`, `map`, etc.

-5) Code that actually uses the result value of these operators is often confusing and subtle to a reader/maintainer of code.
+5. Code that actually uses the result value of these operators is often confusing and subtle to a reader/maintainer of code.
 They encourage "overly tricky" code which may be cute, but difficult to understand.

-6) While Swift has well defined order of evaluation, any code that dependend on it (like `foo(++a, a++)`) would be undesirable even if it was well-defined.
+6. While Swift has well defined order of evaluation, any code that dependend on it (like `foo(++a, a++)`) would be undesirable even if it was well-defined.

-7) These operators are applicable to relatively few types: integer and floating point scalars, and iterator-like concepts.
+7. These operators are applicable to relatively few types: integer and floating point scalars, and iterator-like concepts.
 They do not apply to complex numbers, matrices, etc.

-8) Having to support these could add complexity to the forthcoming Swift 3 revised numerics model.
+8. Having to support these could add complexity to the forthcoming Swift 3 revised numerics model.

 Finally, these fail the metric of "if we didn't already have these, would we add